Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 ![Add a strategy to configure a release process for your flag.](/img/use-case-tbd-add-strategy.png)

 The gradual rollout strategy form has multiple fields that control the rollout of your feature.
 You can name the strategy something relevant to the feature you’re building, but this is an optional field.

+### Simplify Rollbacks

+When issues are detected, Unleash makes it easy to quickly roll back a problematic feature by simply turning off the corresponding feature flag.
+This allows development teams to address problems swiftly without the need for complex rollback procedures or full code deployments.

 ## Archive and Remove Feature Flags